 Our business depends on highly qualified management, operations and flight personnel.
-As a percentage of our consolidated operating expenses, salaries, wages and benefits accounted for approximately 23.8% in 2017, 25.4% in 2016 and 20.7% in 2015.
-As of December 31, 2017, we had 2,870 employees, 1,749 of whom were pilots.
+As a percentage of our consolidated operating expenses, salaries, wages and benefits accounted for approximately 22.4% in 2018, 23.8% in 2017 and 25.4% in 2016.
+As of December 31, 2018, we had 3,275 employees, 1,890 of whom were pilots.
 We maintain a comprehensive training program for our pilots in compliance with U.S. Federal Aviation Administration ("FAA") requirements, in which each pilot regularly attends recurrent training programs.

 Pilots of Atlas and Southern Air, and flight dispatchers of Atlas and Polar, are represented by the International Brotherhood of Teamsters (the "IBT").
-These employees represented approximately 61.7% of our workforce as of December 31, 2017.
+These employees represented approximately 58.5% of our workforce as of December 31, 2018.
 We have a five-year collective bargaining agreement ("CBA") with our Atlas pilots, which became amendable in September 2016; and a four-year CBA with the Southern Air pilots, which became amendable in November 2016.
 We also have a five-year CBA with our Atlas and Polar dispatchers, which was extended in April 2017 for an additional four years, making the CBA amendable in November 2021.

 After we completed the acquisition of Southern Air in April 2016, we informed the IBT of our intention to pursue (and we have been pursuing) a complete operational merger of Atlas and Southern Air.
 Pursuant to the merger provisions in both the Atlas and Southern Air CBAs, joint negotiations for a single CBA for Atlas and Southern Air should commence promptly.
-Further to this process, once a seniority list is presented to us by the unions, it triggers an agreed-upon time frame to negotiate a new joint CBA with any unresolved issues submitted to binding arbitration.
+Further to this process, once a seniority list is presented to us by the unions, it triggers an agreed-upon timeframe to negotiate a new joint CBA with any unresolved issues submitted to binding arbitration.
 After the merger process began, the IBT filed an application for mediation with the National Mediation Board ("NMB") on behalf of the Atlas pilots, and subsequently the IBT filed a similar application on behalf of Southern Air pilots.
 We have opposed both mediation applications as they are not in accordance with the merger provisions in the parties' existing CBAs.
 The Atlas and Southern Air CBAs have a defined and streamlined process for negotiating a joint CBA when a merger occurs, as in the case with the Atlas and Southern Air merger.
-The NMB conducted a pre-mediation investigation on the IBT's Atlas application in June 2016, which is currently pending (along with the IBT's Southern Air application).
+The NMB conducted a premediation investigation on the IBT's Atlas application in June 2016, which is currently pending (along with the IBT's Southern Air application).
 Due to a lack of meaningful progress in such merger discussions, in February 2017, we filed a lawsuit against the IBT to compel arbitration on the issue of whether the merger provisions in Atlas and Southern Air's CBAs apply to the bargaining process.
-While this lawsuit is pending in the Southern District Court of New York, the Company and the IBT have reached an interim agreement on a process to proceed with negotiations for a new joint CBA.
-These negotiations commenced on July 6, 2017 and the parties have continued to meet regularly since then and bargain for a new joint CBA.
+On March 13, 2018, the Southern District Court of New York ("NY Court") granted the Company's motion to compel arbitration on this issue.
+The IBT appealed the NY Court's decision, which is currently pending.
+The Company and the IBT conducted the Atlas and Southern Air arbitrations for this issue in October 2018.
+The Company expects to receive the arbitration decisions in the first half of 2019.
+The Company and the IBT continue to move the process forward and will start bargaining in good faith for a new joint CBA during the first quarter of 2019, subject to a framework agreement, until the Atlas and Southern Air arbitrations are decided.